LoveToCommit/vexss-spring/README.md

 ## EXAMPLE
 Select * Data Architecture radio button and enter search string like "database support"

+## TEST RESULTS
+The current build is a prototype and main focus is on wiring up Elasticsearch and iterating the JSON data model.
+The results will show stuff from other knowledge base categories if it does a keyword match right now, even it pushes the most relevant result to the top.
+I have experimented with various search boost settings in the past, so will re-introduce those tests to this version to fine-tune the results and utilise more fields from the JSON data model that are intended filter out the most accurate answer.

 ## FAQ
-### 1. Why do you have queryTopicVariants defined?
+### 1. Why do you have Query Topic Variants defined?
 To allow for variations in queries the way I ask them myself or the way a client used to ask me questions.
 Two people might be asking the same thing but phrase it quite differently.
 Remember, this is intended to be plugged into machine learning APIs, so we need to give the system something concrete to work with in a prototype.

 ### 2. Why is the textarea so big - why not just a search panel?
 This is deliberately a single-page-application.
-When I created the initial prototypes in 2015, I also used a voice-plugin for some browsers, but the speech interaction annoyed me because it was clunky and command-oriented and unnatural.
-I am a fan of speech but I need to plug in a framework built by people who have solved speech interaction issues.
+When I created the initial prototypes in 2015, I also used a voice-plugin for some browsers, but the speech interaction annoyed me because it was clunky, command-oriented and unnatural.
+I am a fan of speech interfaces but I need to plug in a framework built by people who have solved speech interaction issues.
+To use this in a work context, I need background noise filtered out!
 However, while I could just wire up another messaging system API, I wanted to lay the starting block for back and forth chat flow with the system and this layout let me enter large text blocks (like how I speak) and test the search boost configuration against those patterns, leveraging the power of Elasticsearch itself.

 ### 3. Does this work on other operating systems?
 I originally developed using Elasticsearch 1.x on Windows 7, and later Windows 10.
-Today, I ported it to MAC OSX in less than 30 mins in terms of the Elasticsearch and Kibana setup and re-indexing.
-I was using the latest release of Elasticsearch and Kibana as wanted to use it as an opportunity to refresh on Elasticsearch as had not used it since mid 2015.
-The tools have improved vastly in that time.
-It should work on other OSes as I'm using only the Elasticsearch Javascript client (latest release) as main backbone here for my own code in the main vexss-client.js file.
+This version (December 2016) was ported to MAC OSX in less than 30 mins in terms of the Elasticsearch and Kibana install and setup.
+The JSON data files had to be created from scratch using the original data model templates.
+I was using the latest release of Elasticsearch and Kibana as wanted to use it as an opportunity to refresh on Elasticsearch, as had not used it since mid 2015.
+It should work on other operating systems as I'm using only the Elasticsearch Javascript client (latest release) as main backbone here for my own code in the vexss-client.js file.

 ### 4. What are the main component files we need to care about if we customize?
 vexss-client and and index.html are the two core files.
 You can adapt them easily - I already customized them on the fly today; just remember to adjust your -kb name in the POST line of the JSON file if you wish to create new -kb references and update the index.html HTML ids and name attributes accordingly.
 You can obviously customize the JSON data model however you wish for your own needs.

 ### 5. Have you got an automated CRUD tool for the JSON data model instances?
-No. That's something I'll probably create using Spring Boot or PHP, as a simple utility application.
-My workflow habit is text files in vi on OSX or an editor like notepad++ on Windows for now.
-It's just faster, so the tool needs to be fast enough not to get in my way.
-My natural text file would be much simpler than the one I created here, however, so this JSON file template is a good candidate for tooling as much of it is metadata about the file itself deliberately modelled to target machine learning APIs for data sample training purposes.
+No. My focus is prototyping the expert system aspects so Kibana worked perfectly as a CRUD utility for the initial builds.
+I will need a way to generate a large sample of JSON instances if I am going to get any meaningful results from Google machine learning and NLP API integration tests, so I will look at options for sample JSON data file generation to support that exercise.

+### 6. Are you open to collaboration?
+Yes.
+All my projects are experiments in my view, so I'm more than happy to get help from folks who can add insights or create tools that help the project.